djangodeployment/django-deployment-book/02-dns.rst

 companies are authorized by ICANN, the organization ultimately responsible for domain names.
 So, before registering a domain name, you first need to select a registrar, and there are many.
-I'm using BookMyName.com, a French registrar, which I selected more or less at random.
+I'm using BookMyName.com, a French registrar which I selected more or less at random.
 Its web site is unpolished but it works.
 Another French registrar, particularly popular in the free software community, is Gandi, but it's a bit more expensive than others.
 The most popular registrar worldwide is GoDaddy, but it supported SOPA, and for me that's a showstopper.
-Another interesting option is Namecheap.
-I haven't used it for domain names, but I've used it for SSL certificates, and I think its software is nice and its prices are reasonable.
+Another interesting option is Namecheap; I think its software is nice and its prices are reasonable.
 If you don't know what to do, choose that one.
 There are also dozens of other options, and it's fine to choose another one.
 Note that I'm not affiliated with any registrar (and certainly none of the four I've mentioned).

+For practice, you can go and register a cheap test domain; Namecheap, for example, sells some domains for $0.88 per year.
+Go get one now so that you can start messing around with it.
+Below I use ".com" as an example, but if your domain is different ($0.88 domains certainly aren't .com) it doesn't matter, exactly the same rules apply.

 When you register a .com domain name at the registrar's web site, two things happen: